wmcbrine/tivoremote/README.txt

         to a line".
 This is your 30-second skip/slip or catch-up button, also used to enter the dash for OTA channels.

-A/B/C/D -- Currently these only work on the Premiere.
+A/B/C/D -- The multicolored buttons found on the latest TiVo remotes.

 Kbd -- Sends the text in the "Text:" window (see below).
 Note that you
        can just hit "Enter" on your keyboard when the text field is in